ucb-bar/gemmini/README.md

 Quick Start
 ==========

-We provide here a quick guide to installing Gemmini's dependencies (Chipyard and Spike), building Gemmini simulators and tests, and then running those tests on the simulators.
+We provide here a quick guide to installing Gemmini's dependencies (Chipyard and Spike), building Gemmini hardware and software, and then running that software on our hardware simulators.

 Dependencies
 ---------